-The first Regional Children's Summit in the San Joaquin Valley was convened in 1999 by Valley Children's Hospital (now Children's Hospital Central California) and California State University, Fresno.
+The first Regional Children's Summit in the San Joaquin Valley was convened in 1999 by Valley Children's Hospital and California State University, Fresno.
 Deeply concerned about the challenges of poverty, poor health, family stress, and limited education, summit participants identified the need for a vehicle that would call greater attention to children's needs, and facilitate the development of more effective policies, systems and programs on behalf of children and their families.

 In response, the Institute for the Study of Children and Families (now the Central California Children's Institute) was established in 2000.
 The Institute's mission, as a program of the Center for Health and Human Services at California State University, Fresno, was to improve the well-being and quality of life for all children, youth and their families in the Central California region.

 A seed grant from the Stuart Foundation and additional funding support from the university provided for the Institute's start-up.
 With this support, a second Children's Summit was held in 2000, and the Central California Children's Collaborative was formed in collaboration with Valley Children's Hospital.
 The Collaborative consisted of 250 health, human services, education, and child welfare professionals representing 75 agencies from throughout the region who provided staff support for the Collaborative.
 The third and fourth Children's Summits were convened in 2001 and 2002, respectively.